LINN COUNTY MASTER GARDENERS

 In exchange for training, participants are asked to volunteer 40 hours of service back to their local county extension programs by the end of the calendar year following completion of class hours.
 The type of service done by Master Gardeners includes: educating youth and the community, answering questions on the "Hortline," answering horticulture related questions at a booth at public events, and planting demonstration educational garden plots.
 Once the 40 hours are completed, interns become Master Gardeners and are then required to volunteer 20 hours a year and obtain 10 educational hours a year to stay certified.

-Master Gardeners are generally available at the Lowe Park Greenhouse for questions and/or tours on a regular basis as the schedule indicates below.
+Master Gardeners are available at for questions and/or tours on the following schedule...

 Thursdays, 6:30–8:30 p.m.

 Lowe Park Demonstration Gardens